 As shown in the figure above, there are two life cycle stages dominating the life cycle environmental impacts of the distributed energy.
-The wind farm construction stage together with the raw material and WTG manufacturing stage, are responsible for approximately the 89% of the total environmental impacts for the 4 assessed impact categories.
+The wind farm construction stage together with the raw material and WTG manufacturing stage, are responsible for approximately the 89% of the total environmental impacts for these 4 impact categories.

-From a life cycle point of view, these two stages are the main hot-spots of the energy generated in the SG 4.5-145 windfarm, and should be carefully designed in future projects.
+From a life cycle point of view, these two stages are the main hot-spots of the energy generated in the SG 2.6-114 windfarm, and should be carefully designed in future projects.

-Nearly 64% (in average for the 4 impact categories) of the environmental impacts of the energy generated and distributed by a SG 4.5-145 WTG are caused in the raw material acquisition and WTG manufacturing phase.
+Nearly 53% (in average for the 4 impact categories) of the environmental impacts of the energy generated and distributed by a SG 2.6-114 WTG are caused in the raw material acquisition and WTG manufacturing phase.
 This is a logical consequence, since a wind turbine does not consume any fossil fuel during its operation as the conventional energy sources do, so the main environmental aspect of this technology is related to the manufacturing of its infrastructure.
 This is mostly caused by the raw materials needed to manufacture all the steel parts of the WTG and the subsequent machining phases.
-The most critical components in this phase are the tower and the blades.
+The most critical components in this phase are the tower and the electrical system.

-Concerning the wind farm construction, this stage represents 25.3% of the impacts (in average).
-The most relevant environmental aspects for the construction stage are the materials which compose the foundation (mainly concrete and steel), followed by the terrain adaptation required when building the wind farm.
+Concerning the wind farm construction, this stage represents 35.6% of the impacts (in average).
+The most relevant environmental aspect for the construction stage is the machinery use when building the foundations and adapting the terrain of the wind farm.

-Finally, the rest of the modules such as use and maintenance, end of life, electrical losses in the network and logistics, have a minor contribution to the life cycle environmental impacts of the generated and distributed energy using SG 4.5-145 WTGs.
+Finally, the rest of the modules such as use and maintenance, end of life, electrical losses in the network and logistics, have a minor contribution to the life cycle environmental impacts of the generated and distributed energy using SG 2.6-114 WTGs.
 More detailed conclusions on the environmental impacts were made in the full LCA report.
 Please, refer to Siemens Gamesa Renewable Energy for further information.